Appendix 1B; Looking at the 12 Steps of AA as a Cycle

 12. Having had a spiritual awakening as the result of these steps, tried to carry this message to alcoholics, and to practice these principles in all your affairs.

-The change needed to free you is a lifestyle change that includes your thought life, your habits and your social reinforcement (Marlatt, G. A., & Donovan, D. M. (Eds.).
+The change needed to free you from unhealthy addiction is a lifestyle change that includes your thought life, your habits and your social reinforcements (Marlatt, G. A., & Donovan, D. M. (Eds.).
 (2005).
 Your will power alone isn't enough to sustain a lifestyle free from unhealthy dependences on drugs/alcohol.
 Steps one, two and three of AA relies on the character of your God/god to be with you so you can do the hard work of discovering your psychological, emotional and/or social hurts that stifled your growth and left you depending on unnatural means to find joy in life.
+(Review Appendix 1C; Ericksons Theory on Psychosocial Development.)

-Step 4 is a deep look into yourself to try to understand your behavior in light of your values and then identify the motives that led to your actions.
-Your beliefs about yourself, God and your family and friends along with how much you value approval, all play a role in identifying your self-worth.
+Step 4 is a deep look into yourself to try to understand your behavior in light of your values so you can identify the motives that led to your actions.
+Your beliefs about yourself, God, and your family and friends along with how much you value approval, all play a role in identifying your self-worth.
 Self-worth influences your interactions with others and is often a stumbling block to implementing change.
 Some people try to rush past step four and move on without getting to see the root of their problem.
 Do you set your eyes on the future before you've had a chance to assess the past?

 With God, you can face and address emotional issues that may not have uncovered yet.
-When you dig deep and reach the core, you'll realize that to break your psychological, physiological and social patterns, you need the strength of the Holy Spirit so you can align your reality with the truth determined by the Creator and Sovereign Christian God.
+When you dig deep and reach the core, you'll realize that to break your psychological, physiological and social patterns, you need the strength of the Holy Spirit so you can align your reality with the Truth.
+The Truth as determined by the Creator and Sovereign Christian God.
 By incorporating God into your perspective, you can change your attitude.
 A secure identity energizes you to navigate and persist through the hard times that you'll encounter when trying to break free from an addictive, unproductive, lifestyle.
+When you turn to the Triune Christian God you gain this secure identity because of the stability and nature of that the Christian God offers when you realize the limits of your humanity.

 View the 12 Step Recovery Program of AA as a Cycle using a Christian Mindset